formkit/docs-content/essentials/what-is-formkit.md

 ### Easy to theme 👩‍🎨

 FormKit is made for front end developers.
 Each DOM element can have its classes changed, attributes manipulated, and position altered.
 You can even replace an input's entire structure while keeping all of the functionality you need.
-FormKit is ready for you styles whether you use plain css, Sass, Tailwind or bootstrap.
+FormKit is ready for your styles whether you use vanilla css, Sass, Tailwind or any other css utility.

 ### Easy to extend 🧩

-FormKit comes with great production ready defaults, and for many users they'll never need anything other than the default setup, but FormKit is more than just a few inputs.
+FormKit comes with great production ready defaults, and for many users they'll never need anything other than the default setup, but FormKit is more than just inputs.
 It is a form building _framework_, complete with a hooks, events, plugins, libraries and schemas.
 Advanced developers can craft their own form systems using FormKit's low level tooling.